X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Experiments

 \paragraph{Image Generation Fidelity.} Table~\ref{tab:img_gen} presents the results of multi-view image generation, including FID scores and downstream task evaluations.
 Notably, {\method} supports high-resolution image generation with competitive fidelity, which is crucial for downstream tasks like 3D reconstruction.
 The results show that {\method} achieves the best FID, with a 4.91\% improvement over the baseline~\cite{MagicDrive}, indicating superior visual realism.
 Moreover, {\method} consistently outperforms other methods in BEV segmentation and 3D object detection as resolution increases.
 For BEV segmentation in particular, performance on generated scenes at 448$\times$800 resolution closely matches that on real data, showcasing {\method}'s strong conditional generation aligned with downstream visual applications.

-\paragraph{Downstream Tasks Evaluation.} We evaluate the effectiveness of generated scene data in supporting downstream model training.
-Table~\ref{tab:downstream_occ} presents results for 3D semantic occupancy prediction.
-Fine-tuning with our generated 3D occupancy grids significantly improves baseline performance (+4.9\% IoU, +6.8\% mIoU), as the generated high-resolution grids provide reliable spatial structures that facilitate refinement.
-Furthermore, combining 2D and 3D modalities yields the best performance, underscoring the effectiveness of our multimodal alignment.
-Table~\ref{tab:downstream_img} presents the results for 3D object detection and BEV segmentation tasks.
-Our method achieves the best performance among all synthetic data sources, demonstrating the higher fidelity and structural consistency of the generated views.
-These results highlight the potential of our synthesized images to enhance perception models.
+\paragraph{Video Generation Fidelity.} Table~\ref{tab:video_gen} presents the results of dynamic video generation and end-to-end evaluation. {\method} is trained on short 7-frame clips using an autoregressive temporal modeling strategy.
+It achieves a lower FVD than the 16-frame-trained baseline MagicDrive, indicating stronger temporal consistency and video realism with higher efficiency.
+When evaluated on downstream perception and planning tasks using UniAD, {\method} consistently outperforms the baseline across all metrics.
+These results demonstrate that {\method} generates temporally coherent and physically consistent dynamic scenes, effectively supporting realistic end-to-end simulation.

-\paragraph{Qualitative Comparisions.} Figure~\ref{fig:vis_compare} presents a comparison of joint voxel-and-image generation.
-The results show that {\method} not only produces more realistic images but also achieves superior cross-modal consistency, ensuring better alignment between 3D structures and 2D appearances.
+\paragraph{Downstream Tasks Evaluation.} We evaluate the effectiveness of the generated scene data in supporting downstream model training.
+Table~\ref{tab:downstream_occ} reports the results for 3D semantic occupancy prediction.
+Fine-tuning with our synthesized 3D occupancy grids notably improves the baseline performance (+4.9\% IoU, +6.8\% mIoU), as the high-resolution grids provide accurate and detailed spatial structures that enable better geometric reasoning and feature learning.
+Moreover, integrating 2D and 3D modalities yields the highest performance, demonstrating the importance of multimodal alignment.
+Table~\ref{tab:downstream_img} presents the results for 3D object detection and BEV segmentation.
+Our generated data consistently surpasses all synthetic data baselines, verifying the superior fidelity, realism, and temporal consistency of our approach.
+Overall, these results confirm the potential of our synthesized images and videos to serve as high-quality data augmentation for downstream models.